-This is a phenomenally good ice cream.
-We found an orange custard ice cream recipe and converted it to an ice box ice cream.
-It’s a mild, mellow combination of orange, caramel and vanilla that seems rich and sophisticated.
+This creamy orange no-churn ice cream is phenomenally good ice cream.
+We found an orange custard ice cream recipe and converted it to a no-churn ice cream.
+It’s a mild, mellow combination of orange, caramel, and vanilla that seems rich and sophisticated.

 This is a great ice cream to make in your ice cream freezer.
 If you use your ice cream freezer, you can substitute milk for a portion of the cream.